open-mmlab/mmcv/docs/build.md

    pip list
    ```

-### TroubleShooting

-If you meet issues when running or compiling mmcv, we list some common issues in [TROUBLESHOOTING.md](docs/trouble_shooting.md).
+If you meet issues when running or compiling mmcv, we list some common issues in [TROUBLESHOOTING](./trouble_shooting.html).